Appendix: Config Format Reference

 single_alias[{name}].

-- Declare an alias:
+- Declare alias:

-alias[effect:some_effect] = { ... } - Use an alias: write
+alias[effect:some_effect] = { ... } - Use alias:

-alias_name[effect] = alias_match_left[effect]at the use site - Declare a single alias:
+alias_name[effect] = alias_match_left[effect] - Declare single alias:

-single_alias[trigger_clause] = { alias_name[trigger] = alias_match_left[trigger] } - Use a single alias:
+single_alias[trigger_clause] = { alias_name[trigger] = alias_match_left[trigger] } - Use single alias:

 potential = single_alias_right[trigger_clause]